aragon/client/README.md

 - Mainnet: `npm run start:mainnet` will launch the app, configured to connect to our mainnet deployment
 - Local development: `npm run start:local` will launch the app, configured to connect to our [aragen](https://github.com/aragon/aragen) local development environment.
 It will also use the local IPFS daemon, if it detects one exists.

+**Note**: Windows users may need to install the [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) before installing this project's dependencies.

 ## Environment options

 The app can be configured in a number of ways via environment variables: